fugro/AutoTimeLiner/Deploy/custom-authorizer-lambda/README.md

 Run `npm install`.
 Then run `npm test`.
 You should see a JSON-policy-looking-result with the text "Effect": "Allow" inside.

-Now you can zip up the required files to create a .zip for the lambda.
-On Linux, run `npm run bundle`.
-On Windows, use something else.
+Now you can zip up the files required for the lambda deployment: `.env`, `package.json`, and any `.js` files.

-Upload this .zip to a Node.js AWS Lambda function.
+Upload this .zip package to a Node.js AWS Lambda function.
 Test using the values in `event.json`.

 # Logging In